 The first season of Westside continued a grand tradition, one that began on parent show Outrageous Fortune: laying classic Kiwi tunes, where appropriate, into the mix.
-On the weekend, season two of the crime and family prequel debuted on TV3.
-Abandoning the year-spanning approach of season one, the second series is set entirely in 1981.
-From Hello Sailor to Flying Nun, this Spotlight features the impressive parade of Kiwi songs that are set to appear over coming weeks, in rough order of when they turn up on screen.
+Season two of the crime and family prequel continued the tradition, as does season three which debuted on Three in July 2017.
+The third series is set entirely in 1982.
+From Mr Lee Grant in a 60s flashback, to Split Enz, this Spotlight features another impressive parade of Kiwi songs, in rough order of when they turn up on screen.

 Chosen as the theme tune of Outrageous Fortune spinoff Westside roughly four decades after it was first performed, this guitar and sax-driven rocker appeared on the first album by the legendary, on again off again Hello Sailor.
 Taken from music show Ready to Roll, this performance sees Brazier and band talking tough in leather about danger on the streets, and "nights like a razor blade".
 Harry Lyon snarls over his red guitar, Graham Brazier plays a saxophone with a price tag on it, and Dave McArtney adopts classic bored rocker pose.

 This was the iconic Dunedin group's first music video.
 Directed by Peter Janes, the promo for the song roams around an aptly chilly looking attic while the band performs.
 As soap bubbles float towards the rafters, there’s fog on the breath of singer Martin Phillipps, who lulls the listener to swim into space with him … “come along baby we'll live in our kaleidoscope world”.
 The early Chills song was from Flying Nun’s seminal Dunedin Double EP.
 It was later featured as the opening (and title) track on The Chills’ debut LP, a 1986 compilation of early career songs.